Updated:

 were given for free to participating installations and there was a low

-level of penalty for non-compliance of 40 EUR/tons of CO2.
+level of penalty for non-compliance of 40 euros per ton of CO2.

-The second period followed the Kyoto Protocol commitment period 2008 - 2012.
+The second phase followed the Kyoto Protocol commitment period 2008 - 2012.

-In this period at least 95% of the allowances are given for free,
+this period, at least 95% of the allowances are given for free, but the

 for non-compliance was